 As GoGoGrocery gains popularity, different teams may have to be created to maintain the application on different mobile devices (e.g. iPhone, Android,…).

-It is crucial to advertise the GoGoGrocery application correctly as the success depends on it.
+It is crucial to advertise the GoGoGrocery application correctly as success depends on it.

 3.4 Conclusion

-After analyzing the five feasibility categories and its potential risks, it is considered that GoGoGrocery is quite feasible.
+After analyzing the five feasibility categories and their potential risks, it is considered that GoGoGrocery is quite feasible.
 Most of the risks GoGoGrocery will face are manageable.
 The most important risk that needs to be looked at carefully is the schedule feasibility.
-Once GoGoGrocery and OpenXcell has overcome the issues mentioned, they are able to continue with the project.
+Once GoGoGrocery and OpenXcell have overcome the issues mentioned, they can continue with the project.

 Requirements Definition